smlpt/mastodon-sciview-take2/doc/CONTROLS.md

 left mouse button and keep holding it while moving the mouse pointer left-right to adjust the higher/right side bound of the slider.
 Using left half of the slider area will control the lower/left bound of the slider.

-## The colors in-painting in more detail
-The in-painting introduces color to otherwise gray image ('cause the image was showing a single channel) by creating disproportion to the pixel values in the Red, Green and Blue sciview volumes.
-So, if a pixel is to be *colorized* with R,G,B, each being from the interval <0 ; 1>, it's simply multiplied with these components.

-However, if the R,G,B triplet shall represent a dim color, that is, a color with rather low values in all three components, this would basically turned the colorized pixel to a very faint, hardly visible one.
-The option "Enable enhancing of spot colors" modifies the R,G,B to the brightest possible, same color (hue).
-It prevents (to a limited extent) the colorized pixels to became very faint.

-Be it as it may, the R,G,B components are inevitably always lower-or-equal than 1.0.
-So multiplying the pixel values with them inevitably decreases the pixel brightness.
-In order to counter balance this effect, "nominal intensity" for the colorized pixels is considered.
-Technically, it multiplies the pixels with a factor of "nominal intensity" / "not_above" in an attempt to elevate the brightest pixels (those at values of "not_above") to the "nominal intensity".
-It is therefore desirable to set the "nominal intensity" (much) higher than the "not_above" threshold.

-The color is then taken from Mastodon data.
-In particular, from the "synced Mastodon BDV" window and there currently enabled tag set (via the BDV -> View -> Coloring -> some_color_scheme).

-When a color is decided for a *SPOT*, it's radius is multiplied with "spots radii with" factor to define a spherical region around that *SPOT*'s centre and all pixels within this region are colorized.
-If this factor is set very high, it may be colorizing even nearby pixels that semantically belong to another cell (tracked object).